Flutter Design Patterns: 20 — Chain of Responsibility

 - Debug — only needed in the local environment for development purposes;

 - Info — we want to see those logs locally, but also they should be stored and visible in the external logging service when the application is deployed;

-- Error — those logs must be visible locally and external logging service, but also we want to notify our development team by sending an e-mail when such log appears.
+- Error — those logs must be visible locally and external logging service, but also we want to notify our development team by sending an e-mail when such a log appears.

 In this case, our request is a log message with its content and log level.
 Our handlers — debug, info and error loggers with their custom logic.
 To implement the wanted workflow, we could link the loggers in the following order: Debug -> Info -> Error.
-If the logger’s log level is lower or equal than the one defined in the message, the message should be logged.
+If the logger’s log level is lower or equal to the one defined in the message, the message should be logged.
 And that’s basically it, really, it’s that simple!

 A picture is worth a thousand words, so let’s check the class diagram first and then implement the pattern.

 The class diagram below shows the implementation of the Chain of Responsibility design pattern: